General Electric F110: Design

 The F110-GE-100/400 is a low-bypass axial-flow afterburning turbofan.
-It has a 3-stage fan driven by a two-stage low-pressure turbine and a 9-stage compressor driven by a one-stage high-pressure turbine; bypass ratio is 0.87.
-In contrast to the ambitious performance goals for the F100 of high thrust and low weight, the F110 placed a greater emphasis on balancing between reliability, operability, and performance.
+It has a 3-stage fan driven by a two-stage low-pressure turbine and a 9-stage compressor driven by a one-stage high-pressure turbine; overall pressure ratio is 30.4 and bypass ratio is 0.87.
+In contrast to the ambitious raw performance goals for the F100 of high thrust and low weight, the F110 placed a greater emphasis on balancing between reliability, operability, and performance.
 The fan and inlet guide vanes were designed to smooth airflow to increase resistance to compressor stalls.
-The engine has an electronic and hydromechanical control system that was forgiving of rapid throttle inputs.
-The main difference between the -100 and the -400 is the latter's augmentor, or afterburner section, being about 50 inches longer.
+The engine has an electronic and hydromechanical control system that make it more forgiving of rapid throttle inputs.
+The main difference between the -100 and the -400 is the latter's augmentor section, being about 50 inches longer.
 The -100, used on the F-16C/D Block 30/40, had an uninstalled static thrust of 16600 lbf in intermediate power and 28200 lbf in afterburner; the figures for the -400, used on the F-14B/D, were 16333 lbf and 26950 lbf respectively.

 Further developments

-In the mid-1980s, the Air Force sought greater power for its tactical fighters and began Improved Performance Engine (IPE) programs for the F100 and F110, with the goal of achieving thrust in the 29000 lbf class, while retaining the durability achieved in the F100-PW-220 and F110-GE-100.
+In the mid-1980s, the Air Force sought greater power for its tactical fighters and began Improved Performance Engine (IPE) programs for the F100 and F110, with the goal of achieving thrust in the 29000 lbf class, while retaining the durability improvements achieved in the F100-220 and F110-100.
 The result would be the Pratt & Whitney F100-PW-229 and General Electric F110-GE-129.
-Compared to the -100, the -129 incorporated component improvements, including a full authority digital engine control (FADEC), that allowed maximum thrust to be achieved in a wider range of conditions and across larger portions of the flight envelope, while retaining 80% commonality; bypass ratio was reduced to 0.76.
+Compared to the F110-100, the -129 incorporated component improvements, including a full authority digital engine control (FADEC), that allowed maximum thrust to be achieved in a wider range of conditions and across larger portions of the flight envelope, while retaining 80% commonality; bypass ratio was slightly reduced to 0.76.
 The -129 produces 17155 lbf of thrust in intermediate power and 29500 lbf in full afterburner, and was first fielded in 1992 on the F-16C/D Block 50; the engine would also power enhanced F-15E variants, starting with the F-15K for South Korea.